-- either this involves a first making available on the market and the operator therefore has the status of importer, - or the first making available has already been carried out by an importer and the operator then has the status of distributor.
+- either this involves a first making available on the market and the operator therefore has the status of importer,

+- or the first making available has already been carried out by an importer and the operator then has the status of distributor.

+- 5. Article 2(34) of the MDR.

-- 3. Article 2(27) of the MDR.
+- 6. Article 2(27) of the MDR.

-- 4. Recital (28) of the MDR.
+- 7. Recital (28) of the MDR.

-- 5. Article 2(33) of the MDR.
+- 8. Article 2(33) of the MDR.

-- 6. Article 2(28 and 33) of the MDR.
+- 9. Article 2(28 and 33) of the MDR.

-3. CASES IN WHICH OBLIGATIONS OF MANUFACTURERS APPLY TO DISTRIBUTORS ightarrow 3.1 The distributor provides information or changes the packaging
+3. CASES IN WHICH OBLIGATIONS OF MANUFACTURERS APPLY TO DISTRIBUTORS

-The Regulation holds that certain tasks, when accomplished by a distributor, an importer or other persons, oblige these persons to meet the obligations incumbent on the manufacturer .
+The Regulation holds that certain activities, when accomplished by a distributor, an importer or other persons, oblige these persons to meet the obligations incumbent on the manufacturer10.